-If you are of legal age, and you are in good health, you can safely drink between seven and 14 alcohol beverages per week.
-Women cannot metabolize as much alcohol as men, and in general should not consume more than one or two drinks per day; men can have two drinks per day safely.
+If you are of legal age, and you are in good health, you can safely drink between seven and 14 alcoholic beverages per week.
+Women cannot metabolize as much alcohol as men, and in general, should not consume more than one or two drinks per day; men can have two drinks per day safely.

 It’s important to understand that the seven-to-14-drink guideline doesn’t mean you can have seven or 14 drinks all at once.
 Not only will that lead to intoxication, binge drinking is closely associated with alcoholism, violence and serious health problems.